Ohio has plenty of German Shepherds in need, although they don’t have many breeds specific German Shepherd Rescues.

 Many German Shepherds take time to adjust, but once they do, you can be confident that you will have an absolutely wonderful, loyal, and devoted pet.

-It may take you a little bit of time to find your perfect German Shepherd in Ohio, but if you keep up with the rescues on this page, there is a very good chance that you will find a wonderful German Shepherd in need.
+It may take you a little bit of time to find a German Shepherd in Ohio that is up for adoption, but if you keep up with the rescues on this page, there is a very good chance that you will find a wonderful German Shepherd in need.

 Be patient and check back regularly to give yourself the best chance of success.